LukasBader31415/Data-Driven-Modeling-WS24-25/README.md

 # Data Mining WS24/25

-Welcome to the repository for the Data Science projects of the course **[Data Mining WS24-25]** at **[TH Köln]**.
+Welcome to the repository for the Data Science projects of the course **[Data Driven Modeling WS2425]** at **[TH Köln]**.
 This repository serves as a workspace for the different groups of the course to develop, document, and share their projects with the course instructors and other participants.

 ## Overview